 In order to determine whether a skin care product is good value, it is important to evaluate the proportion of active ingredients to inactive ingredients.
 If the active ingredients are few and far between and are listed only towards the bottom of the list of ingredients, then it should be assumed that their concentration is too low to provide the consumer with much benefit.

-You will note that our MedicaRejuv formula has an abundance of active ingredients and very little excipients, you will also note that our Elixir Cellular Renewal Concentrate top ingredient is ecocert hyaluronic acid which makes it the most concentrated hyaluronic acid serum on the market.
+You will note that our Susanne Kaufmann products have formulas with an abundance of active ingredients and very little excipients, you will also note that our Hyaluron Serum's top ingredient is hyaluronic acid which makes it one of the most concentrated hyaluronic acid serums on the market.